aliutiev/portfolio/School Projects/cryptography/README.md

-Sample assignment to encipher and decipher basic text messages using basic cryptography techniques.
+Sample introductory project to encipher and decipher text messages using basic cryptography ciphering techniques.